 Services that are covered for you What you must pay when you get these services agents (such as Epogen®, Procrit®, Epoetin Alfa, Aranesp®, or Darbepoetin Alfa) Intravenous Immune Globulin for the home treatment of primary immune deficiency diseases Prior Authorization may be required.
 We also cover some vaccines under our Part B and Part D prescription drug benefit.
 Chapter 5 explains the Part D prescription drug benefit, including rules you must follow to have prescriptions covered.
 What you pay for your Part D prescription drugs through our plan is explained in Chapter 6.
 Obesity screening and therapy to promote sustained weight loss There is no coinsurance, copayment, or deductible for If you have a body mass index of 30 or more, we cover intensive counseling to help you lose weight. preventive obesity screening and therapy.
-This counseling is covered if you get it in a primary Prior authorization may be care setting, where it can be coordinated with your comprehensive prevention plan. required.
+This counseling is covered if you get it in a primary care setting, where it can be coordinated with your comprehensive prevention plan.
+Prior authorization may be required.
 Talk to your primary care doctor or practitioner to find out more.
 Opioid treatment program services Deductible applies.
 Opioid use disorder treatment services are covered under Part B of Original Medicare.
-Members of our \$0 copay for each Medicare-covered service. plan receive coverage for these services through our plan.
-Covered services include: Prior Authorization is required.
-FDA-approved opioid agonist and antagonist treatment medications and the dispensing and administration of such medications, if applicable Substance use counseling Individual and group therapy Toxicology testing Outpatient diagnostic tests and therapeutic services and supplies Covered services include, but are not limited to: • X-rays Deductible applies.
-11 14,0 \$0 copay for each Medicare- covered service.
+Members of our \$0 copay for each Medicare- covered service. plan receive coverage for these services through our plan.
+Covered services include: Prior Authorization is required. • FDA-approved opioid agonist and antagonist treatment medications and the dispensing and administration of such medications, if applicable Substance use counselingIndividual and group therapy Toxicology testing Outpatient diagnostic tests and therapeutic services and supplies Covered services include, but are not limited to: • X-rays Deductible applies. \$0 copay for each Medicare- covered service.

-Services that are covered for you What you must pay when you get these services Radiation (radium and isotope) therapy including Prior Authorization may be required.
-Deductible applies. technician materials and supplies 20% coinsurance for each Medicare-covered service.
+Services that are covered for you What you must pay when you get these services • Radiation (radium and isotope) therapy including technician materials and supplies Prior Authorization may be required.
+Deductible applies.
+20% coinsurance for each Medicare-covered service.
 You pay these amounts until you reach the out-of-pocket maximum.
 Surgical supplies, such as dressings Prior Authorization may be required.
 Deductible applies.
 Splints, casts and other devices used to reduce fractures and dislocations 20% coinsurance for each Medicare-covered service.
 You pay these amounts until you reach the out-of-pocket maximum.
 Prior Authorization may be required.
-Laboratory tests \$8 copay for each Medicare- covered service.
-You pay these amounts until you reach the out-of- pocket maximum.
+Laboratory tests Deductible applies. \$0 copay for each Medicare- covered service.
 Blood - including storage and administration.
 Prior Authorization may be required.
 Deductible applies.
 Coverage of whole blood and packed red cells begins only with the fourth pint of blood that you need - you must either pay the costs for the first 3 pints of blood you get in a calendar year or have the blood donated by you or someone else.
-All other components of blood are covered beginning with the first pint used \$0 copay for each Medicare-covered service.
-Other outpatient diagnostic tests - Non- Deductible applies. radiological diagnostic services \$0 copay - \$250 copay for each Medicare-covered service.
+All other components of blood are covered beginning with the first pint used \$0 copay for each Medicare- covered service. • Other outpatient diagnostic tests - Non- Deductible applies. radiological diagnostic services \$0 copay - \$175 copay for each Medicare-covered service.
 You pay these amounts until you reach the out-of-pocket maximum.
-Other outretient disconnectie tests.
-De dielected Prior Authorization may be required.
+Prior Authorization may be required. • Other outpatient diagnostic tests - Radiological diagnostic services, not including x-rays.
 Deductible applies.
-Other outpatient diagnostic tests - Radiological diagnostic services, not including x-rays.
-Deductions applies.